Avis blindsided Claudia Lockwood with a $4,228 surprise charge after her last car rental experience.

 If the records at Avis show that she didn’t return her rental car to the correct lot a goodwill refund of $614 seemed like a decent gesture.
 Should we just let this one go?

 First, does Avis allow after-hours returns?
-Michelle checked on that and found that this location does not.
+Turns out this location does not.

 And did she return the vehicle to Avis when she says she did?
 Her gas receipt says yes.
 And a screenshot of her phone suggests she did, too.